Genetic Counseling admissions FAQ

 It is always a good idea to get a letter from one or two professors who can attest to your academic ability.
 It can also be extremely helpful to get a letter from a work supervisor or the supervisor for your advocacy experience.
 Through the aggregation of all your recommendation letters, we are hoping to get a view of your academic abilities, ability to work in a helping setting, and other skills gained through work experience.

 For the prerequisites, how long does the class need to be?
-For example, do I need to a take a year of biochemistry?
-Where can the prerequisites be taken at?
+For example, do I need to take a year of biochemistry?
+Where can the prerequisites be taken?

 We just require one semester for each prerequisite.
 The biochemistry course should be a dedicated course, not a survey or part of a molecular genetics class.
 A lab is not required.
-The psychology and stats classes can be intro classes, and all of the prerequisites can be taken at any accredited institution (community college and online classes are acceptable).
-If you can get a transcript listing the class and the grade, we will accept it.
+The psychology and stats classes can be intro classes, and all of the prerequisites can be taken at any accredited higher education institution (community college and online classes are acceptable).
+If you can get a transcript listing the number of college credits for the class and the grade, we will accept it.

 How much advocacy experience do you require?